How Much Does Skylight Installation Cost in 2026?

 Not every roofer has experience with skylight installation.
 Here is what to look for:

-- Licensed and insured in New Jersey -- verify their NJ Home Improvement Contractor registration
+- Licensed and insured in New Jersey — verify their NJ Home Improvement Contractor (HIC) registration at newjersey.mylicense.com

-- Manufacturer-certified -- VELUX has a certified installer program that ensures proper training
+- Manufacturer-certified — VELUX has a certified installer program that ensures proper training on their flashing systems

-- Roofing expertise -- skylight installation is fundamentally a roofing project; your installer should be a roofer first
+- Roofing expertise first — skylight installation is fundamentally a roofing project.
+Your installer should be a roofer, not a general handyman

-- Written warranty -- get a workmanship warranty in addition to the manufacturer's product warranty
+- Written warranty — get a workmanship warranty (minimum 2 years) in addition to the manufacturer's product warranty

-- Permit handling -- a professional contractor handles the permit and inspection process
+- Permit handling — a professional contractor handles the entire NJ permit and inspection process

 Frequently Asked Questions